erhanertem/App-the-wild-oasis-website/README.md

 - Data mutations with Server Actions

   - \<form> tag element with action attribute
-    - Instigate server side validation and mutations for a form submitted in a CC
+    - Use server-action for a form submission in a CC to handle data mutations and form field validation

   </details>